- No categories

-It was in October 2017 when I ran across a new author who wrote about a part of his life that most people would never share with friends let alone strangers.
+It was in October 2017 when I ran across a new author who wrote about a part of his life that most people would never share with friends, let alone strangers.
 He held nothing back except his real identity.
-It was very personal and without question he was going to be judged harshly.
+It was very personal and without question, he was going to be judged harshly.
 I understand and respect his decision to remain anonymous.

 The series is called I Know What You’re Doing.
-Prior to releasing the book as a whole, three novella were released under the titles, in order, She Loves to Watch Me Play, Our Dirty Little Secrets, and Till Death Us Do Part.
+Before releasing the book as a whole, three novellas were released under the titles, in order, She Loves to Watch Me Play, Our Dirty Little Secrets, and Till Death Us Do Part.
 After reading She Loves to Watch Me Play, I searched out this new author on Facebook.
 I find all of my book recommendations on Facebook.
 It’s why my blog was a Facebook only blog for 7 months.
 I “Liked” his page and began to “stalk” him.
 Zane Michaelson’s Facebook author page.

 Back on the subject of Zane Michaelson and why I am grateful he stuck with me.
 Yes, I love the personal story he shared with us, but this isn’t why I chose to write about him now.

-Back in December 2017 I had just started my Facebook blog and group.
+Back in December 2017, I had just started my Facebook blog and group.
 I have always expected instant gratification and success.
 I didn’t feel like things were moving fast enough and I made a casual post about giving up.

 Zane messaged me and offered to ‘takeover’ my group.
-This means he signs into my Facebook group and spends and hour talking with and posting with readers.
+This means he signs into my Facebook group and spends an hour talking with and posting with readers.
 I love ‘takeovers’.
 When Zane messaged me I was stunned.
 Here I am ready to shut things down and this new author offers his time to help make my blog better.

 I was shaking I was so excited.
-His personal assistant, Gloria, walked me through, step by step and corrected my errors.
+His personal assistant, Gloria, walked me through, step by step, and corrected my errors.
 I am grateful for her too.
 They make a great team.

 What nobody knows about that day, until now, is that I got ready 2 hours before the takeover.
 I set up my room with a cushy chair, pillows, and blankets.
 I added a folding table, covered it with a table-cloth, set up snacks, and drink and counted down the minutes until the takeover was to begin.
 I know it was silly but I did it.
 It was a big event for me.

-At the conclusion of the takeover I burst into tears.
+At the conclusion of the takeover, I burst into tears.
 I had been searching for a new path after leaving a job I loved.
 I needed something besides just being a stay at home mom.
 I especially needed to find a group of people I could relate to and connect with.
-People I had a something in common with.
+People I had something in common with.
 Romance books.

 I will write more about those in the upcoming months.
 Now I have moved on to include a web-based blog to my Facebook blog and why?
-Because Zane Michaelson stuck with me and gave me the chance to see what my potential was.
+Because Zane Michaelson stuck with me and gave me the chance to see my potential.
 I don’t think he knew what a difference he made that day.
 He is just a great guy.

-Thanks Zane for sticking with me and supporting The Redhead.
+Thanks, Zane, for sticking with me and supporting The Redhead.
 You never know who you may be helping or inspiring daily.
-On that day in December you helped me.
+On that day in December, you helped me.